interactivetools-com/ZenDB/README.md

 ### ...$mixedParams

 <div style="margin-left: 30px;">

 Parameters to fill SQL placeholders.
-Can be 1-3 position parameters or array of parameters.
+Can be 1-3 positional parameters or array of parameters.
-Extra or unused parameters will be ignored.
+Extra or unused parameters are ignored.

 ```php
 // Example of 1-3 positional parameters